How to Get Rid of Fleas in the House

 - Replace rotten planks.
 If your property is largely made of timber, rotting weak points would be perfect for any critter on the lookout for shelter.

 - Keep garbage under wraps.
 Garbage is not just plastic wrappers, but also food waste.
-And food is the easiest way to attract outside animals.
+And the food is the easiest way to attract outside animals.

 - Remove bird feeders.
 Bird feeders do not just feed birds, but just about any other hungry animal.